Karli writes as a therapeutic outlet and with the hope that her articles will be useful to others who have suffered psychological abuse.

 Are you a survivor?

-The responsibility of shared parenting is but one reason for not having the option of going no contact with your psychopath.
+The responsibility of shared parenting is but one reason for not having the option of going no-contact with your psychopath.
 It may be that the monster in your life is a co-worker whom you must communicate with frequently, or perhaps a relative that you, for whatever personal reasons, do not want to completely withdraw from.
 In such cases, low contact is the next best option.
 Low contact involves limiting your interactions with the disordered, keeping all communications as brief and succinct as possible, and making sure that your emotions are under control.

-Boundaries are Essential
+Boundaries Are Essential

-Lasting Emotional Damage
+Deal With Emotional Damage

 Don't Drown in Despair

-It's perfectly normal to experience feelings of self doubt and despair once you realize you've been duped and manipulated by a psychopath.
+It's perfectly normal to experience feelings of self-doubt and despair once you realize you've been duped and manipulated by a psychopath.
 An endless stream of questions arises: How could I be so stupid?
 Why did this happen to me?
 Why didn't I listen when my friends tried to warn me?
 How will I ever trust anyone again?
 And on and on.
 It can be tempting to wallow in this line of thinking indefinitely.
-However, it's important that you pull a mental U-turn as soon as possible, and focus on such things as what you've learned from the experience, how much better your future can be, and what you can accomplish now that you are not being held back.
+However, it's important that you pull a mental U-turn as soon as possible, and focus instead on what you've learned from the experience, how much better your future can be, and what you can accomplish now that you are not being held back.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.